HOW MUCH DO WELDERS MAKE: SALARY, TYPES & DUTIES

 What Is a Welder?

-If you enjoy hands-on work and expressing your creativity, and are always up for a good challenge, a career in welding may be perfect for you.
+If you enjoy hands-on work and expressing your creativity, and are always up for a good challenge, a career in welding may be right for you.

 Welders work on detailed projects that result in functional pieces that we rely on every day.
 They use precise techniques and tools to create strong welds that hold together vehicles like ships, cars and motorcycles, as well as materials that form buildings, pipelines, military equipment, manufacturing machines and more.